-Crews will be departing for the Bikepacking Trek after breakfast on Monday.
+Crews will be departing for the Bikepacking trip after breakfast on Monday.
 Because of this it is very important that crews arrive on time to The Summit Bechtel Reserve on Sunday so that they can be properly prepared.
-There is around 3 hours of preparation needed before starting the trek, this must be accomplished on Sunday.
-Please take this into consideration when arranging your travel.

-\Please note that if you are considering traveling by train, current schedules for trains arriving on Sunday do not allow for proper trek preparation time.
+Please note that if you are considering traveling by train, current schedules for trains arriving on Sunday do not allow for proper preparation time.
 It is not uncommon for the train to be late by 2 to 3 hours.